 Once you know the demand, you should research your ideal guests to tailor your rental to their needs.
 Families may prefer spacious homes near beaches, while corporate travellers prefer high-speed WiFi and a dedicated workspace.
 If your area attracts tourists, consider adding amenities like a BBQ or outdoor seating.

+This is part of your broader effort in holiday rental optimisation.
 For insights on how to adapt your property, check similar listings on Airbnb and Booking.com.
 Look at pricing, guest reviews, and occupancy trends and use this information to ensure your property stands out.

 Checking Local Council Regulations & Planning Permissions